Rob Tyner: Other works

 In 1977, Tyner collaborated with Eddie & the Hot Rods for a 7-inch release coinciding with a promotional UK tour to promote MC5 vinyl reissues.
 Simultaneously back in the US, Tyner had launched "the New MC5" which later operated as the Rob Tyner Band and laid the foundation for "Rob Tyner & the National Rock Group", a project which was prolific but issued no recordings.
 In 1985, Tyner donated his talents to a benefit LP for Vietnam Veterans.

-Tyner dipped into the song catalog of the National Rock Group for his Blood Brothers CD (1990) and plans were afoot to play more live shows, (including plans with Blackfoot drummer Jakson Spires) when he died in 1991.
+Tyner dipped into the song catalog of the National Rock Group for his 1990 album Blood Brothers, and plans were in the works to play more live shows, including plans with Blackfoot drummer Jackson Spires, when he died in 1991.

 Death

 On September 17, 1991, Tyner suffered a heart attack in the seat of his parked car close to his home town of Berkley, Michigan.
 He was taken to Beaumont Hospital in Royal Oak, where he died, leaving his wife, Becky, and three children.
+Tyner is buried at Roseland Park Cemetery in Berkley, Michigan.